SchwarzIT/onyx/apps/showcase/content/en/components/04.cards/card/index.md

 ## Examples

 Since cards a very flexible and generic components, the content highly depends on the use case and is fully customizable.
-You can find a few examples below but feel free to create your own cards!
+You can find a few examples below to get started, feel free to copy and adjust them if needed or create your own cards from scratch.

 ### Basic